beautiful-code/bc-website/content/articles/schema-driven-ai-documentation-bigquery.md

 ### Metadata as Ground Truth, Not Memory

 Traditional data documentation dies in wikis because engineers write descriptions from memory after building pipelines.
 The better approach treats BigQuery "INFORMATION_SCHEMA" as the source of truth.
-By querying table and column metadata, sampling actual values, and parsing upstream SQL from dbt or Dataform, an LLM can draft realistic table purposes, column descriptions with units, business rules, and common join patterns.
+By querying table and column metadata, sampling actual values, and parsing upstream SQL from data build tool (dbt) or Dataform, an LLM can draft realistic table purposes, column descriptions with units, business rules, and common join patterns.
 Engineers review these AI-generated docs and commit them alongside code, ensuring documentation reflects what actually exists in the warehouse rather than what someone remembered building three months ago.

 ### CI-Enforced Documentation with Schema Diff Analysis